Woman dragged by car after thief steals purse at Walmart - NewsBreak

 Calvin walked away with a swollen ankle, which will be evaluated later this week by a doctor.
 Using a location app on her phone, Calvin’s husband was also able to find her device, which the robber had apparently ditched in a parking lot about 10 minutes from the Walmart.

-“It doesn’t matter where you are, it doesn’t matter if it’s a beautiful day, you can be taken advantage of when you least expect it, so make sure you are always watching your surroundings,” said Calvin.Taxpayers should watch out for these scams, IRS warns
+“It doesn’t matter where you are, it doesn’t matter if it’s a beautiful day, you can be taken advantage of when you least expect it, so make sure you are always watching your surroundings,” said Calvin.THIS WEEKEND: 5th annual Mardi Gras 5k and kids half-mile race

 The suspect is described as a white or possibly Hispanic man, approximately 6 feet tall with a slender build and dark hair.
 He wore gray sweatpants, a gray sweater, a dark-colored beanie and a blue facemask.
 The suspects’ vehicle is described as a white Dodge Caravan, possibly a 2010 model with front passenger-side damage.